 All access to the on-chip registers must start with a write to the communications register.
-This write determines what register is next accessed and whether that operation is a write or a read.
+This write determines what register is accessed next and whether that operation is a write or a read.

 Table 25.
 Bit Descriptions for COMMS